Code-Institute-Submissions/hangman-game-2/README.md

 * John at CI Tutor support for his patience and pointing me into the right direction.

 * Kasia at CI, our group leader.
 Amazing teacher, who gives more than 100% to get us true.
 Thanks to her Im still studying in this course.
 Thanks to her Im finishing my third project.

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.